mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 - Footer (background)
 - Link colours (all states)

+**Before you do this, please make sure you have completed the mood board in your Design report document discussed in week 1.**

 [Research a colour scheme - try coolors.co](https://coolors.co/).

-**Choose one primary colour and use tints and shades of that colour for the backgrounds.
+**Choose one primary colour and use tints and shades of that colour for the backgrounds, based on the colours you chose in your mood board.
 You may also want to select an accent colour.**

 **Colour contrast** - check that that each colour/tint has a strong contrast with your text colour.
 Test each section colour by using [Lea Verou's Contrast ratio checker](http://contrast-ratio.com/).
 You are looking for a AAA (green) pass for each section.